Verbundnetz Gas

 VNG – Verbundnetz Gas Agbo (VNGn) is a natural gas company headquartered in Leipzig, Germany.
 It is the third largest natural gas importer and the seventh largest energy company in Germany, and the second largest energy company in Eastern Germany.

 History

 The VNG's history began in 1958 when Technische Leitung Ferngas was established as a division of the electricity supplier VEB Verbundnetz West.
 In 1969, it became an independent unit which was integrated with the Schwarze Pumpe gas combine in 1970.
-If its early years the company provided town gas produced from lignite, with the beginning of Russian gas deliveries in May 1973 it switched to gas import, transportation and storage.
+In its early years the company provided town gas produced from lignite, with the beginning of Russian gas deliveries in May 1973 it switched to gas import, transportation and storage.
 Verbundnetz Gas AG was created as an independent company on 29 June 1990.
 In mid-1990s started its international expansion having activities in Poland, Czech Republic, Slovakia, Austria, Italy and Norway.

 In 2007, VNG expanded its activities to biomethane production by establishing a subsidiary VNG Bioenergy GmbH.